 For information about the dates of various screening activities by Highpoint Virtual Academy of Michigan, please contact the school directly.
-Parents or guardians of preschool-age children (three through five) may obtain information about screening activities, or may request a screening of their children by calling or writing their local school district's Early Intervention Services.
+Parents or guardians of preschool-age children (three through five) may obtain information about screening activities, or may request a screening of their children by calling or writing their homeroom teacher.